graphql/graphql-http/README.md

 ## [Servers](/implementations)

-If you want a feature-full server with bleeding edge technologies, you're recommended to use one of the following.
+If you want a feature-full server with bleeding edge technologies, you're recommended to use one of the following servers.

+Their compliance with the [GraphQL over HTTP spec](https://graphql.github.io/graphql-over-http) is checked automatically and updated regularly.

 <!-- <ServersTable> -->
 <!-- prettier-ignore-start -->